keybraker/python-gui-electron/docs/README.md

 ```

 Essentially no network is being created only one terminal is used when electron is launched and than from
-within js ( electron ) a python program is initiated as a subprocess.
-These two programs than communicate via
+within javascript ( electron ) a python program is initiated as a subprocess.
-the terminal with js talking to python and python answering the requests which js listens too.
+These two programs than communicate via standart streams.

 ## Structure of example